mfaerevaag/wd/README.md

 wd
 ==

-`wd` (*warp directory*) lets jump to custom directories in zsh, without using `cd`.
+`wd` (*warp directory*) lets you jump to custom directories in zsh, without using `cd`.
 Why?
 Because `cd` seems ineffecient when the folder is frequently visited or has a long path.

 ### Setup